watir/watirbook/link.md

 ### URL and Regular Expression

-One of these would click the above link if you know only the portion of link's href attribute:
+One of these would click the above link if you know only the portion of the link's href attribute:

     browser.link(:url, /programming-ruby/).click
     browser.link(:url => /programming-ruby/).click